 Gradually, I uncovered more and became intrigued.
 I loved the way the system could not only tell you what you are like, but what you do under stress or when things are going well.
 It gave room to move, opened up a world of possibilities.
 Those secret brain pathways I thought were peculiar to me, became something shared, something I understood.

 It wasn’t exactly smooth, however.
 Somehow it took the journey of moving through most of the types to figure out exactly which one fit.
 Where some descriptions fit my behaviour, they didn’t really come close to capturing the why behind them.
 In fact, it wasn’t until recently that I discovered this is a common issue for Enneagram Type 9’s, who seem to find it easier to view life through everyone else’s eyes rather than their own.

 The real magic began, however, when Dave and I began to use the lens of the Enneagram in parenting.
 We knew without a shadow of a doubt that our children were different, but the Enneagram gave us a way of interpreting what felt like a foreign language at times.

 We haven’t shared with our four kids what we suspect their type is.
-After all, I reason, if it took me four goes to figure out myself, I might not be getting it right anyway.
-But we use the information as a guide to help us love them better.
+After all, I reason, if it took me multiple attempts to figure out myself, I might not be getting it right anyway.
+But we use the information as a guide to help love and understand them in nuanced ways.

 The Mastery Chronicles